-I've criticised the idea of Complete Streets before; the idea that a street is not 'complete' unless it meets certain criteria - namely, that it accomodates everyone.
-But, I dislike using the word 'complete' because it implies the idea that a street can reach 'completeness', which could mean either three things:
+I've criticised the concept of Complete Streets before.
+This is the idea that a street is not 'complete' unless it meets certain criteria - namely, that it accomodates everyone.
+But, I dislike using the word 'complete' because it implies the idea that a street can reach 'completeness', which could mean one of three things:

 The idea that a street is complete because it contains every essential element is very subjective.
 What elements are essential for a street to be considered complete?

-For example, from the areas I grew up in, I always knew properties as having a defined front border that separated the property from the street - either the building or front fence was build right up against the sidewalk.
-To me, a street only looks 'complete' when it is perfectly framed with a border;
+For example, where I grew up in Australia, most homes had a defined front border that separated the property from the street - either the building or front fence was built right up against the sidewalk.
+To me, a street only looks 'complete' when it is perfectly framed with a border:

 If you asked me several years ago to draw a Complete Street before I ever heard of the term, I would have definitely framed the street with front fences, because that is all I knew, and it would have felt incomplete otherwise.

 Yet, the street I lived on until recently had no sidewalk - just a single flat paved surface with no markings, and I am fine with that.
-Kids play basketball on street, people walk and ride bicycles, and vehicular traffic is slow and infrequent so there is no need to segregate uses;
+Kids play basketball in the street, people walk and ride bicycles, and vehicular traffic is slow and infrequent so there is no need to segregate uses:

-..and, you know, I have built a reputation of being some kind of extreme urbanist (because I promote traditional human-scale development), so many of you conventional urbanists would probably be shocked that I consider the above street to be perfectly pedestrian-friendly.
-There is no need to add a pitiful little strip of people-only space (a sidewalk), when it functionally acts as a shared space anyway - where there is a single shared surface where no users are given priority over another;
+You might be shocked to hear that I consider the above street to be perfectly pedestrian-friendly.
+There is no need to add a pitiful little strip of people-only space (a sidewalk), when it functionally acts as a shared space anyway, with a single shared surface where no users are given priority over another.